Dr. Helen Jones joins us to explore the Montessori Method, one of the earliest and most influential approaches to early years education.

 This approach is scaffolded around five simple, yet powerful principles.

-- Principle 1: Respect for the Child.
+- Respect for the Child.
 When you consider this method is over a hundred years old, you can imagine how radical building an education approach around respect for children (rather than respect from children to the teacher) was.
 Giving our mini me’s the freedom to make choices, do things for themselves, and be celebrated for their uniqueness, shows they are not only respected but loved.
 Observing children without judgement and encouraging peaceful conflict resolution are just some of the tenets that stem from this foundation.
 Threats, bribes and punishments are avoided in favour of a focus on the behaviour you do want to see.

 - The Absorbent Mind.
 Simply by living, we are constantly learning from the world around us.
 Through their senses children continuously absorb information and make sense of it because they are ‘thinking beings’.
 All that is required to maximise this ‘self-education’ is a little structure and facilitation.